Everything you need to know about measure reporting

 The reporting year is the year following the measurement period, when organizations report the measures values collected during the measurement period.

-URAC provides organizations with access to a portal for submission of measures information.
+URAC provides organizations with access to the URAC measures tool for submission of measures information.
 Prior to the measure submission period, user credentials and a direct link to the portal are provided to each organization’s primary contact.
+Measures are not submitted via the AccreditNet platform.

 The measures portal is open from July 1 through September 30.
 There will be no extensions granted to submit data after the portal closes.

-Reporting instructions and templates are updated annually and available in the fall of each year.
-The reporting instructions and templates can be accessed through AccreditNet under the Resources section.
+Reporting instructions and templates are updated annually and available in the fourth quarter of each year.
+The reporting instructions and templates can be accessed through AccreditNet within the Shared documents section.
 You can also request this information from your Client Relations Manager or by emailing email@example.com.

 Organizations with a Health Plan and/or Health Plan with Health Insurance Marketplace accreditation and Pharmacy Quality Management® programs are required to have their measurement data validated by an independent third party.
 Pharmacy programs began submitting validated measure data in 2016.
 Health plans with marketplace accreditation must follow the government guidelines for validation and submission.

 URAC reviews the current list of measures on an annual basis to determine if a measure needs to be updated or retired.
-Updated measure specification documents will be available annually in the fall and will be applicable to the upcoming reporting period.
-The updated specifications can be found in the resources tab of AccreditNet.
+Updated measure specification documents will be available annually in the fourth quarter and will be applicable to the upcoming reporting period.
+The updated specifications can be found in the Shared documents section of AccreditNet.

 The Pharmacy Information Systems Capability Assessment© (ISCA) is a form completed by accredited organizations for a program that requires data validation for measurement submission.
-The form is used to detail the organization’s policies, processes and data quality control procedures, and to support the data collection and reporting processes required to maintain accreditation.
-The Pharmacy ISCA can be found under the Resources section of AccreditNet.
+The form is used to detail an organization’s policies, processes and data quality control procedures, and to support the data collection and reporting processes required to maintain accreditation.
+The Pharmacy ISCA can be found under with the Shared documents section of AccreditNet.

 Yes, a fee is assessed every year for use of the portal to submit measures.
 This fee is evaluated on an annual basis and may change.
 Access to URAC’s reporting platform is contingent upon receipt of payment.